Chapman Family Homecoming

 7 p.m.

-Cheer on the Chapman Panthers as they face off against the Redlands Bulldogs!
+Cheer on the Chapman Panthers as they face off against the University of Redlands

 Come Home to #ChapmanU